Golem (2019 video game): Release

 Golem was first announced in December 2015 at the PlayStation Experience.
 The game was scheduled to launch on 13 March 2018, but had since been delayed for further polishing.
 On 19 August, Highwire games confirmed a new Fall 2019 release window.

 Reception

 The game received mixed reviews, according to review aggregator Metacritic, with an average of 59/100 based on 19 reviews.

-The game was nominated for "Outstanding Achievement in Original Music Composition" at the 2020 D.I.C.E.
+Golem was nominated for "Outstanding Achievement in Original Music Composition" at the 23rd Annual D.I.C.E.
 Awards, and won the award for "Best Dialogue for an Indie Game" at the 2020 G.A.N.G.
 Awards, whereas its other nomination was for "Best Sound Design for an Indie Game".